NivaldoFarias/portfolio-template/README.md

 ## Summary

-This project showcases a dashboard of my personal portfolio, built and generated using [Astro](https://astro.build/), [Tailwind CSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).
+This project showcases a portfolio as a dashboard containing all public Github repositories of the user _(myself, in this case)_.
+Built and generated using [Astro](https://astro.build/), [Tailwind CSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/).
 All pages inside the `/repo` subroute are rendered server-side and shipped with minimal JavaScript.
 Each page's content is fetched using the [Github API](https://docs.github.com/en/rest) and rendered using [Astro's built-in server-side rendering](https://docs.astro.build/en/guides/server-side-rendering/) and a [Vercel SSR adapter for Astro Apps](https://docs.astro.build/en/guides/integrations-guide/vercel/).

 ## Getting Started